-- 3.1.
-The school will only accept applications from candidates completing the relevant application form in full.
-CVs will not be accepted in substitution for completed application forms.
-All volunteers will be required to complete a Volunteer Registration Form. - 3.2.
-The school will make candidates aware that all posts in the school involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
-Candidates for employed posts will receive a Job Description for the role applied for. - 3.3.
-As the position for which candidates are applying involves substantial opportunity for access to children, it is important that applicants provide the school with legally accurate answers.
-Upfront disclosure of a criminal record may not debar a candidate from appointment as the school shall consider the nature of the offence, how long ago and at what age it was committed and any other relevant factors.
-Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Bursar.
-If candidates would like to discuss this beforehand, they are asked to telephone the Bursar, in confidence, for advice. - 3.4.
-Any unspent convictions, cautions, reprimands or warnings must be disclosed to the school.
-However amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
-Guidance and criteria on the filtering of these cautions and convictions can be found at the Disclosure and Barring Service website. - 3.5.
+- a.
+The School will only accept applications from candidates completing the relevant Application Form in full.
+CVs will not be accepted in substitution for completed Application Forms, but may be submitted as supplementary documentation. - b.
+The School will make candidates aware that all posts in the School involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
+Candidates for employed posts will receive a Job Description and Person Specification for the role applied for. - c.
+As the position for which candidates are applying involves substantial opportunity for access to children, it is important that applicants provide the School with legally accurate answers. - d.
+Upfront disclosure of a criminal record may not debar a candidate from appointment as the School shall consider the nature of the offence, how long ago and at what age it was committed and any other relevant factors.
+Information may be submitted in confidence enclosed in a separate sealed envelope, which will only be opened and read post interview and then destroyed by the Director of Finance and Operations.
+If any candidate would like to discuss disclosure of a criminal record beforehand, they should telephone the Director of Finance and Operations for advice.

+- e.
+Any unspent convictions, cautions, reprimands or warnings must be disclosed to the School.
+Amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
+Guidance and criteria on the filtering of these cautions and convictions can be found at the Disclosure and Barring Service website. - f.
 The successful applicant will be required to complete a Disclosure Form from the Disclosure and Barring Service ("DBS") for the position.
-Additionally, successful applicants should be aware that they are required to notify the school immediately if there are any reasons why they should not be working with children.
-This includes any staff who are disqualified from childcare or registration including 'by association' i.e. they live in the same household (or someone is employed in their household) as someone who has unspent cautions or convictions for a relevant offence (please see a list of the relevant offences set out here.
-The 'by association' requirement also applies if you live in the same household as or someone is employed in your household who has been disqualified from working with children under the Childcare Act 2006. - 3.6.
-The Childcare (Disqualification) Regulations 2009 apply to those providing early years childcare or later years childcare, including before school and after school clubs, to children who have not attained the age of 8 AND to those who are directly concerned in the management of that childcare.
+Additionally, successful applicants should be aware that they are required to notify the school immediately if they are any reasons why they should not be working with children.
+This includes any staff who are disqualified from childcare or registration including 'by association' i.e. they live in the same household (or someone is employed in their household) as someone who has unspent cautions or convictions for a relevant offence) Disclosure and Barring Service (DBS) guidance about referrals, barred lists and barring decision making can be found at: